SciML/Catalyst.jl/docs/src/introduction_to_catalyst/introduction_to_catalyst.md

 ```@example intro_prog_sym
 X_prod = K/(K + Z^3)
 ```
-Such expressions are useful as they can be used to designate e.g. what values to plot.
-E.g. here we plot $X$'s concentration and production rate across the simulation:
+Such expressions are useful as they e.g. can designate what values to plot.
+Here we use this to plot $X$'s concentration and production rate across the simulation:
 ```@example intro_prog_sym
 plot(sol; idxs = [X, X_prod])
 ```

-While the above description was brief, we hope it provide some idea how to harness Catalyst's ability for symbolic and programmatic modelling.
+While the above description was brief, we hope it provide some idea of how to harness Catalyst's ability for symbolic and programmatic modelling.
 With it, we conclude our introduction with some advice of which part of the documentation to read next.

 ## [Next steps](@id introduction_to_catalyst_next_steps)
 The above tutorial gives enough background to use create and simulate basic CRN models using Catalyst.
 The remaining documentation goes through additional features of the package.
 In some places, it will also provide introductions to basic theory, and general advice on how to carry out various workflows.
 While it would be possible to read it from start to finish, you might also select specific sections depending on your intended use of Catalyst: